Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

+Training of both ClassMLP and RegMLP was performed with mini-batch stochastic gradient descent and the learning rate adaptation was governed by the Adam (adaptive moment estimation) method \citep{KingBa14}.
+Regularization was ensured by early stopping.
+Hyperparameter selection included number and width of hidden layers as well as $L_1$ and $L_2$ regularization terms coefficients.
+Sets of hyperparameter values were generated randomly and the preferred set was determined according to validation results \citep{BergBeng12}.
+The ranges of values considered were as follows: [3, 13] for the number of hidden layers, [300, 1000] for the number of units per hidden layer, [0, 0.001] for the $L_1$ and $L_2$ regularization coefficients.
+For each ML model and each dataset, we tried 50 hyperparameter combinations in a random search and retained the best performing models.

-In order to establish benchmark results, we also implemented a logistic regression (classMLP without hidden layers), a linear regression (RegMLP without hidden layers) and two simple greedy algorithms.
-Greedy algorithm \ref{algo:HeurV} (HeurV) accounts for the total number of slots available on each railcar but disregards all other constraints pertaining to the loading problem.
-In contrast, greedy algorithm \ref{algo:HeurS} (HeurS) accounts for all constraints relevant to the loading problem, namely: (i) 53 ft containers can only be assigned to 53 ft slots whereas 40 ft containers can be assigned to any slot, (ii) each railcar features known numbers of 53 ft and 40 ft slots, for some railcars, (iii) some 53 ft slots are available above only provided 40 ft containers are loaded below.
+Since the optimal prediction problem we face is new, we cannot compare our results to an existing benchmark.
+In order to assess the quality of the predictions, we compare the performance against a lower bound from stochastic programming, as introduced in Section~\ref{sec:stochProgSolution}.
+We also assess if the prediction task is easy, or even trivial.
+For this purpose, we present additional results obtained with, first, simple greedy algorithms and, second, simple prediction models, namely logistic regression (ClassMLP without hidden layers) and linear regression (RegMLP without hidden layers).
+Algorithm \ref{algo:HeurV} (HeurV) greedily accounts for the total number of slots available on each railcar but disregards all other constraints pertaining to the loading problem.
+In contrast, Algorithm \ref{algo:HeurS} (HeurS) greedily accounts for all constraints relevant to the loading problem, namely: (i) 53 ft containers can only be assigned to 53 ft slots whereas 40 ft containers can be assigned to any slot, (ii) for some railcars, some 53 ft top slots are only available provided that 40 ft containers are loaded in the bottom slot.
 This algorithm also attempts to account for the lexicographic objective.